iterative/dvc.org/content/docs/command-reference/import.md

   > example below).

 - `--no-exec` - create the import `.dvc` file but don't download the target data (doesn't check whether the source is valid).
+You can use `dvc update` to finish the operation.

-  This is useful, for example, if you need to define a project quickly (that will use imports at a later time/location) before downloading anything, and import everything later (with `dvc update`).
+  This is useful if you need to define the project imports quickly before downloading anything, and everything later (with `dvc update`), or if the target data has been downloaded manually, and you want to "DVCfy" the existing state of the project.

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.